 What can you do

-What I learned to be more sustainable is that you would need to find a Green Web host that uses sustainable electricity supplied to the server, I choose Google Cloud Platform for my hosting.
+What I learned to be more sustainable is that you would need to find a Green Web host that uses sustainable electricity supplied to the server, I chose Google Cloud Platform for my hosting.

 Selecting the right cloud platform is imp[ortant.
 I use WordPress it is not the most sustainable as it is based on Apache + MySQL + PHP.
-I programmed my own web platform using Python + Firestore, deployed as.
+I programmed my web platform using Python + Firestore, deployed as.
 Docker container to Google Cloud Run, I then got a much better result:

 When running a WordPress site, it is essential to understand the complexity of the website.
 The more complex, the more CO2 your website produces, and with WordPress, make sure not to use too many plugins.
 So think like this the more active plugins, the longer it takes to load.

-It is all about experimenting with hosting, web platform, and theme design to get to your most sustainable website.
+It is about experimenting with hosting, web platform, and theme design to get to your most sustainable website.
 The more we help reduce our footprint, the more we also help reduce the time the webserver is running and using electricity.